 Where protected species are likely to occur, development proposals should be accompanied by a protected species survey undertaken by a competent and suitably qualified ecologist and submitted with an application.
-The survey should include an appraisal and appropriate survey evidence of the likelihood and level of presence of the protected species and provide sufficient information to assess the effects of the development on the species, together with any proposed prevention, mitigation or compensation measures.
+The survey should include an appraisal and appropriate survey evidence of the likelihood and level of presence of the protected species, and provide sufficient information to assess the effects of the development on the species, together with any proposed prevention, mitigation or compensation measures.
 A key test will be whether the viability of the species or habitat would be maintained at this site for the foreseeable future.
-Where the species is protected under the Conservation of Habitats and Species Regulations 2010 (the Habitats Regulations)51 it will also be necessary to demonstrate that any harm to the the benefits it brings to the communities of Norfolk, to identify deficiency in GI provision and identify opportunities for enhancement.
-The work is being coordinated by Norfolk County Council.
+Where the species is protected under the Conservation of Habitats and Species Regulations 2010 (the Habitats Regulations)51 it will also be necessary to demonstrate that any harm to the species is justified by reasons of overriding public interest (IROPI).
+For SACs, where priority habitats and species will be affected, only factors relating to public health, public safety and beneficial consequence of primary importance to the environment would constitute IROPI.
+The IROPI test can only be considered once